Negative Binomial Regression (Students absence example)

 warnings.simplefilter(action='ignore', category=FutureWarning)

-In SciPy, the definition of the negative binomial distribution differs a little from the one in our introduction.
-They define \(Y\) = Number of failures until k successes and then \(y\) starts at 0.
+SciPy uses the number of failures until \(k\) successes definition, therefore \(y\) starts at 0.
 In the following plot, we have the probability of observing \(y\) failures before we see \(k=3\) successes.

 y = np.arange(0, 30)